ThePipingMart Blog Grades Alloy 20 – Properties, Uses, and Composition

 Sulfur, S ≤0.035

-Alloy 20 properties
+Alloy 20 Properties

-Mechanical Properties
+Carpenter 20 Mechanical Properties

-mechanical properties of alloy 20 include a tensile strength ranging from 80ksi minimum to 145ksi maximum and an 0.2% yield strength ranging from 40ksi minimum to 95ksi maximum.
+N08020 mechanical properties of alloy 20 include a tensile strength ranging from 80ksi minimum to 145ksi maximum and a 0.2% yield strength ranging from 40ksi minimum to 95ksi maximum.
 The elongation ranges from 30% to 40% maximum in 2 inches for hot rolled product forms or annealed condition; cold finished product forms may range from 50% minimum to 60% maximum in 2 inches for all conditions.

 Properties Metric Imperial